MohammedALREAI/MohammedALREAI/README.md

 ### Hello everyone 👋

-#### A brief intro :P
+#### A brief intro 😘😘 :

 - A Full Stack dev in love with the JavaScript ecosystem who enjoys understanding and implementing service.

 * 🔭 I have experience with technologies like React with use it with Material-ui whit next and redux with saga , Node with mongodb and GraphQL Prisma1 or Prisma2 can be make Rest API or GraphQL .

-* GraphQL and TypeScript have blown me away and the Developer Experience that they provide makes me never wanna go back to REST and JS :D
+* GraphQL and TypeScript have blown me away and the Developer Experience that they provide makes me never wanna go back to REST and JS .

 * 🌱 I’m currently learning AWS with serverless and the experience is truly amazing. and try to improve my skills in react-native.